 However, as much as I wanted to jump in, I told myself: “I am not ready.
 I don’t have what it takes.
 I’ll apply for this project in a year or two”.
 Luckily, with the support and encouragement of my soul friends, who listened to my doubts and fears, I submitted my application.
 And yes, I got admitted into the program! :-)

 Now I am part of a community of global citizens who share a beautiful vision for humanity.
 Together we are practicing and learning how to integrate, not only our personal past but also collective traumas.
 The unintegrated parts of such atrocities as slavery, genocides, wars and many more historical events that are asking for our attention.
 I believe that together we can open up to new possibilities and co-create a different kind of a future for generations to come.

 My senses open up when I am in nature.
 I enjoy breathing in the sweetness of roses and taking in the beautiful spectrum of colors of the ocean.
 I smile, when in the morning, I see dew sparkle like diamonds on blades of grass.
 I feel recharged, when I am laying on grass and the weight of my body melts into the earth.
 Often times, when I walk in my local park, a feeling of peacefulness and a sense of “all is well in my life” descends upon me.

 I do my best to relate to my body with loving kindness.
 I practice embracing my body as it is; letting go of wishing for some parts to be bigger, others smaller, some tighter and others flatter.

-My body offers me a physical home that I inhabit more fully with every deeper breath I take, with every asana that reveals to my tight spots, with every dance that evokes grief, joy and other emotions.
-Ultimately, being in my body helps me to feel alive.
+My body offers me a physical home that I inhabit more fully with every day; with every deeper breath I take, with every yoga asana that reveals my tight spots, with every dance that evokes various emotions from within.
+On some days, when I look at myself in the mirror, I can honestly say “I love my body!”.
+Ultimately, being in my body makes me feel alive.